chiragaiml21/Hand_Sign_Mediapipe/README.md

 ﻿# Hand_Sign_Mediapipe

 This is a Hand Sign Detection Model for our project HEAR ME.
 It uses mediapipe developed by google.
-Accury of the model is 99.8%, which is pretty good accuray.
+Accuracy of the model is 99.8%, which is pretty good accuray.